On March 27 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into law

 - You cannot get regular UI because:

-- You already used up your regular UI and the 13 week PEUC extension.
+- You already used up your regular UI, the 13 week PEUC extension, and the 13 week EB extension, if you were eligible for it.

-- You did not earn enough or work long enough (generally at least 15 weeks) to get regular UI
+- You did not earn enough or work long enough (generally at least 15 weeks) to get regular UI, or

 You cannot get PUA if: